SS Mendi: Loss

 Some men were killed outright in the collision; others were trapped below decks.
 Many others gathered on Mendi's deck as she listed and sank.
+A number of the men were afraid to enter the water and many white NCOs delayed abandoning ship in order to encourage the men to jump overboard.
 Oral history records that the men met their fate with great dignity.
 An interpreter, Isaac Williams Wauchope (also known as Isaac Wauchope Dyobha), who had previously served as a Minister in the Congregational Native Church of Fort Beaufort and Blinkwater, is reported to have calmed the panicked men by raising his arms aloft and crying out in a loud voice:

 "Be quiet and calm, my countrymen.
 What is happening now is what you came to do...you are going to die, but that is what you came to do.
 Brothers, we are drilling the death drill.
 I, a Xhosa, say you are my brothers...Swazis, Pondos, Basotho...so let us die like brothers.
 We are the sons of Africa.
 Raise your war-cries, brothers, for though they made us leave our assegais in the kraal, our voices are left with our bodies."

 The damaged Darro did not stay to assist, but Brisk lowered her boats, whose crews then rescued survivors.

 The investigation into the accident led to a formal hearing in summer 1917, held in Caxton Hall, Westminster.
 It opened on 24 July, sat for five days spread over the next fortnight, and concluded on 8 August.
 The court found Darro's Master, Henry W Stump, guilty of "having travelled at a dangerously high speed in thick fog, and of having failed to ensure that his ship emitted the necessary fog sound signals."
 It suspended Stump's licence for a year.

 The reason for Stump's decision not to help Mendi's survivors has been a source of speculation.
 There is however no evidence of his state of mind or intention.
 Certainly Darro was vulnerable to attack by enemy submarines, both as a large merchant ship and having sustained damage that put her out of action for up to three months.